MichaelFrieze/michaelfrieze.dev/data/authors/default.md

 ## About this site

 Welcome to my home on the internet.
-This site functions as a portfolio; a place to share code, my experience, and my thoughts on software development.
+This site functions as a portfolio; a place to share code, my experience, and my thoughts as a front-end developer.

 This site was built with Next.js using [this template](https://github.com/timlrx/tailwind-nextjs-starter-blog).
 Most of the inspiration came from [Lee Robsinson](https://leerob.io/) and [Kent C. Dodds](https://kentcdodds.com/).